How to Safely Hide Valuables in Your Car

 There are many hiding spots in a car, one thing you can do is read your drivers manual to see if there are any hidden compartments in the vehicle that you or criminals may not be aware of, you may be surprised where compartments can be found.

-Some areas that can be used to hide valuables are in the seat, between the seat cushion and back of seat, in with the spare wheel, small items can go under floor mats or inside empty drink containers.
+Some areas that can be used to hide valuables are in the seat, between the seat cushion and back of the seat, in with the spare wheel, small items can go under floor mats or inside empty drink containers.

 If you are prepared you can create your own sneaky hidey holes.
 Here are some ingenious ways to fool those pesky robbers:

-- Buy a Towelmate which has a pocket sewn into it or make your own towel with hidden pocket or use pockets in clothing
+- Buy a Towelmate which has a pocket sewn into it or make your own towel with a hidden pocket or use pockets in clothing

 - Cut a slit in a tennis ball to hide smaller items.
 No one will see the cut unless they squeeze the ball

 - Toiletry containers like female sanitary items are usually avoided so using a tampon or napkin box to conceal items is a clever idea or you could even hide things in the bottom of a tissue box